canopy/liana/README.md

 # liana
-Integrate your personal website into your web browser
+Interface your personal website from your web browser